jiayaozhang/UnrealEngineGPT/README.md

 ## Editing the ComfyUI Workflows

-You can find the ComfyUI workflows used by the plugin in the `Plugins/ComfyTextures/Content/Workflows/Original` folder.
+You can find the ComfyUI workflows used by the plugin in the `Plugins/Chat With Textures/Content/Workflows/Original` folder.
 Load the JSONs into ComfyUI to see the full workflow and make changes.
-After making changes, save the workflow using the `Save (API Format)` button in ComfyUI and copy the JSON to the corresponding file in the `Plugins/ComfyTextures/Content/Workflows` folder.
+After making changes, save the workflow using the `Save (API Format)` button in ComfyUI and copy the JSON to the corresponding file in the `Plugins/Chat With Textures/Content/Workflows` folder.

 You need to have `Enable Dev mode Options` enabled in the ComfyUI settings to see the `Save (API Format)` button.